fintech-systems/yodlee-api/ERRORS.md

 After making changes with signatures and refactoring old code the tests broken down

 The problem was actually using Log:: in this standalone package - removed it.

+---

+Call to a member function tap() on null

+Forget to return from $this->hasMany?
+Must be return $this->hasMany!